fabpot-graveyard/dependency-injection/doc/05-Service-Description.markdown

 definition files.
 It is also a great way to share and reuse definition files.
 Let's talk about the web session example we introduced in the first chapter.
-When you use web sessions in a test environment, the session storage object probably need to be mocked; on the contrary, and if you have several load-balanced web servers, the production environment need to store its sessions in a database like MySQL.
+When you use web sessions in a test environment, the session storage object probably needs to be mocked; on the contrary, if you have several load-balanced web servers, the production environment needs to store its sessions in a database like MySQL.
 One way to have a different configuration based on the environment is to create several different configuration files and import them as needed: